LIUZHENGJI-CN/DSS5104-ass2/README.md

 This loads the selected best model checkpoint from the data efficiency experiment, reruns inference on the full PathMNIST test set, and selects 20 representative misclassified examples according to predefined error-type pairs, while saving the corresponding images and prediction tables.
 The examples and the explanation for them are shown in the 'targeted_error_analysis' folder.
 (Required path: experiment result/resnet50_full_pretrained_frac1.0_seed42/best_model.pth)

-****note****: Due to GitHub file size limits, the .pth files are not included here; they will be generated in the corresponding paths when the training scripts are rerun.